Clases de Ingles (English Language Classes)

 “Then the righteous will answer him and say, ‘Lord, when did we see you hungry and feed you, or thirsty and give you drink?
 When did we see you a stranger and welcome you, or naked and clothe you?
 When did we see you ill or in prison, and visit you?
 And the king will say to them in reply, ‘Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me.’”
 (Matthew 25: 37-40)

-Verbal communication is an indispensible tool for discipleship in Christ:
+Verbal communication is an indispensable tool for discipleship in Christ:

 “No foul language should come out of your mouths, but only such as is good for needed edification, that it may impart grace to those who hear.”
 (Ephesians 4:29)

-The 7-week Summer semester will run from June 13 to July 27.
+The 7-week Summer semester will run from June 11th to July 31st, with no classes during the week of July 4th (July 1 to 5).
 During this period, classes will be held on Tuesday and Wednesday evenings from 6:30 to 8:30pm, with optional pre-class tutoring between 6:00 and 6:30pm.
 Language instruction will be provided at Level 1 (Beginner) through Level 5 (Advanced).
-Students may register in person on Wednesday, June 7, between 6 and 8pm, at St. Matthew’s Education Center, 1726 N Street, NW.
+Students may register in person on Monday, June 10th or between 6:30 and 8:30 pm, at St. Matthew’s Education Center, 1726 N Street, NW.
 At registration, each student will be assessed to determine the appropriate class level in which he/she will be placed.
-Student registrations will be from 6 to 7:30pm on all class days through Wednesday, June 28.
-The cost of the 7-week semester is $40.
-For more information, please contact Allison Theveny at firstname.lastname@example.org.
+Student registrations will be from 6 to 7:30pm on all class days until classes are full.
+The cost of the 7-week semester is $20.
+For more information, please contact firstname.lastname@example.org.

 On the last day of each semester, all the students and volunteers of the semester gather in one of the Cathedral’s large conference rooms to celebrate their achievements.
 During this “End of Semester Celebration”, each student is conferred an official “Certificate of Participation” to acknowledge their participation in the ESL Program.
 The celebration is a “potluck” event, where each student and volunteer is invited to bring a dish of food, desert, or beverage of their choice to share with their fellow classmates and volunteers.
 Family members and friends of the semester’s students and volunteers, as well as alumni of the ESL Program (i.e., former students and former volunteers) are welcome to join us for this celebration.